VincentPoncet/datastax-java-starter/README.md

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaTeardown"

-    Use /resources/cql/test_data.cql to populate some tables.
+Use /resources/cql/test_data.cql to populate some tables. then play http://localhost:8080/datastax-starter/rest/getAllOrdersByCustomer/a4a70900-24e1-11df-8924-001ff3591711
-    then
-http://localhost:8080/datastax-starter/rest/getAllOrdersByCustomer/a4a70900-24e1-11df-8924-001ff3591711

 http://localhost:8080/datastax-starter/rest/getTop50SellingProducts

+warning : com.datastax.retail.service has IP in the code, change it to localhost.